-Table 3 details the local byelaws which are implemented and enforced by Relevant Authorities in order to further enhance the protection of the EMS conservation features, through the legislative drivers detailed above.
+Table 4 details the local byelaws which are implemented and enforced by Relevant Authorities in order to further enhance the protection of the EMS conservation features, through the legislative drivers detailed above.
 Please note that this is not an exhaustive list of all byelaws and conditions enforced by these Authorities and should not be used to determine the legality of activities.
 Contact the appropriate Authority for further details of each byelaw.

-Table 3: Local Byelaws Specific to EMS Conservation Features and the Authority Responsible for Enforcement
+Table 4: Local Byelaws Specific to EMS Conservation Features and the Authority Responsible for Enforcement

-Local Byelaws Specific to EMS Conservation Features Relevant Authority Filey Bay Fisheries Byelaw (2010) Those licensed to fish for salmon or migratory trout using a T or J net, within Filey Bay, must: - Take reasonable steps to ensure that the use of a net does not result in the death of seabirds; - Release any live seabird caught in the net as quickly as possible and with the least injury possible; - Keep a record of any seabird bycatch in an official logbook and provide a copy on request to the EA.
-Environment Agency During the month of June, all licence holders must also: (enforcement powers - Ensure all nets are removed from the water during the hours of 9pm to under the Environment 5am the following morning; Act, 1995) - Ensure the tailpiece of the net is made of high visibility, multifilament nylon and is stitched directly to the headpiece; - Ensure that the headpiece does not exceed 70 metres in length if made of monofilament material; - Ensure that the net is not left unattended in the water at any time.
-For more information, see Case Study Two in Appendix C Flamborough Head No Take Zone (2009) In an area south of Flamborough Headland, between Danes Dyke and Sewerby Steps, and 700m seaward from the cliff face, no persons shall: - Use any instrument or method of fishing, including hand gathering, for the removal or taking of sea-fish. the temoval of taking of sea-tism.
-For more information, see Case Study One in Appendix C Flamborough Head Fishing Byelaw (2013) Within the Flamborough Head Prohibited Trawling Area, no vessel shall: - Engage in any trawling activities unless a special permit is held; NEIFCA - Engage in beam and/or multi-rig trawling activities. (enforcement powers Special permits will only be issued if the vessel already holds a permit to trawl under the Marine and within the EMS and until there is a formal change in ownership of the vessel.
-Coastal Access Act, Permits are not transferable unless the new owner is the son or daughter of 2009) the original permit holder.
+Local Byelaws Specific to EMS Conservation Features Relevant Authority , .
+Filey Bay Fisheries Byelaw (2010) Those licensed to fish for salmon or migratory trout using a T or J net, within Filey Bay, must: Take reasonable steps to ensure that the use of a net does not result in the death of seabirds; Release any live seabird caught in the net as quickly as possible and with the least injury possible; Keep a record of any seabird bycatch in an official logbook and provide a copy on request to the EA.
+During the month of June, all licence holders must also: Environment Agency (enforcement powers under the Environment Ensure all nets are removed from the water during the hours of 9pm to 5am the following morning; Ensure the tailpiece of the net is made of high visibility, multifilament nylon and is stitched directly to the headpiece; Ensure that the headpiece does not exceed 70 metres in length if made of monofilament material; Ensure that the net is not left unattended in the water at any time.
+Act, 1995) Flamborough Head No Take Zone (2009) In an area south of Flamborough Headland, between Danes Dyke and Sewerby Steps, and 700m seaward from the cliff face, no persons shall: Use any instrument or method of fishing, including hand gathering, for the removal or taking of sea-fish.
+Flamborough Head Fishing Byelaw (2013) Within the Flamborough Head Prohibited Trawling Area, no vessel shall: Engage in any trawling activities unless a special permit is held; Engage in beam and/or multi-rig trawling activities.
+Special permits will only be issued if the vessel already holds a permit to trawl within the EMS and until there is a formal change in ownership of the vessel.
+Permits are not transferable unless the new owner is the son or daughter of the original permit holder.
 Special permits may be suspended at any time; holders will be given a notice of ten working days.
-Method and Area of Fishing (Fixed Netting) Byelaw (2016) (Submitted, Awaiting Sign-off) Within the Flamborough and Filey Coast SPA: - A person must not fish or place fixed nets for the purposes of catching seafish between 1 March and 30 September.
+Method and Area of Fishing (Fixed Netting) Byelaw (2016) (Submitted, Awaiting Sign-off) Within the Flamborough and Filey Coast SPA: A person must not fish or place fixed nets for the purposes of catching seafish between 1 March and 30 September.
 NB: Other byelaws apply across the NEIFCA district, including within the EMS.
-Contact NE IECA for more details
+Contact NEII NEIFCA (enforcement powers under the Marine and Coastal Access Act, 2009)